Do You Have WordPress Posts with Multiple Categories?

 Along Comes WordPress

 Each document on my homepage included keywords, and a description for search engines.
 WordPress is not shipped with a feature to add this information.
 I compensated with multiple categories.
-I replaced keywords with categories.
+Who knew?
+I replaced my keywords with categories, until I learned how to write a plugin that added keywords and description to document headers.

 Where’s the Tags?